energinet-open-incubator/innersource-collaboration/pull_request_templates/meeting-minutes-template.md

 * Add the names in "Roles" provided in the "Notes" section from the last meeting minutes.
 * Update the Project Board statuses with the correct number of cards in the specified columns
 * Copy the assignments list from the "Notes" section from the last meeting minutes and paste below the item: "Review status of assignments from last meeting" in the agenda.
-* Create a pull request and call the branch `working-session-notes-dd-mm-yyyy`(remember to apply the label `working-session-notes`when the pull request is created)
+* Create a pull request and call the branch `working-session-notes-dd-mm-yyyy`(remember to apply the label `workingsession-notes`when the pull request is created)
 * Put a commit message in "Add an optional extended description..."
   > This adds the notes template with new agenda, carry-over etc. for the DD-MM-YYYY weekly sync session.
   >Please review, add your material, your comments on your assignments etc. before the meeting.